thehadiaman/Port-Scanner/README.md

+<h1>DESCRIPTION</h1>
-This is a simple TCP port scanner created by using socket in python
+This is a simple TCP port scanner created by using socket module in python